 As with any travel insurance purchase, travelers are encouraged to read the fine print to understand the policy.
 In the case of trip vouchers, the policy must state that travel vouchers issued by a travel supplier are insurable.
 Be sure to also check the vouchers themselves for expiration dates.

 The initial trip payment date, which is required during the quote process, may fluctuate based on how travel insurance companies treat redeemed voucher trips.
 Some companies may consider the original payment date as “initial trip payment” while others may consider the date the new trip is booked.
 The date is important because it will affect eligibility for time-sensitive benefits like Cancel for Any Reason (CFAR) and pre-existing conditions waiver.
-CFAR coverage is the only coverage option available for new policies to cover cancellation due to coronavirus.
+CFAR coverage is the only coverage option available for new policies.
 This benefit is time-sensitive and has other eligibility requirements, so not all travelers will qualify.
 Always be sure to read the plan details carefully before purchasing.

 Travel Voucher Safety & Security